Probing nonperturbative transverse momentum dependent PDFs with chiral perturbation theory: the $\bar{d}-\bar{u}$ asymmetry

 Recently, some progress has been made for matching transverse momentum dependent PDFs (TMD PDFs) onto $\chi$PT as well \cite{He:2019fzn, Copeland:2024wwm}.
 In Ref. \cite{Copeland:2024wwm} the authors argue that, like in the collinear formalism, the TMD PDF can be expressed as convolution between a TMD hadronic distribution function and the valence quark TMD PDF in the intermediate hadron.
 This is useful because, historically, the large $\bv_T$ regime for the TMD PDF has been theoretically unreachable and usually must be described with some nonperturbative model \cite{Boussarie:2023izj,Signori:2013mda, Anselmino:2013lza,Scimemi:2019cmh,Bertone:2019nxa}.
 However, the hadronic corrections in $\chi$PT provide an avenue to systematically study corrections to the TMD PDF at long distances, $\bv_T \sim {\cal O}(1/m_\pi)$.

-In this letter, we initiate a phenomenological study of TMD PDFs in $\chi$PT.
-In analogy with collinear PDFs, we aim to predict the $\bar{d}-\bar{u}$ asymmetry for unpolarized TMD PDFs in the proton sea.
-Our TMD hadronic distribution function results are cutoff independent meaning we have limited flexibility choosing parameters to describe data.
-Therefore, we revisit the $\bar{d}-\bar{u}$ asymmetry for collinear PDFs in $\chi$PT, using dimensional regularization instead of other regulators, to understand how to describe experiment in a cutoff parameter free manner.
+In this letter, we initiate the first phenomenological study of unpolarized TMD PDFs in $\chi$PT.
+In analogy with collinear PDFs, we aim to predict the $\bar{d}-\bar{u}$ asymmetry for TMD PDFs in the proton.
+Our TMD hadronic distribution function results are cutoff independent meaning we have limited flexibility tuning parameters to describe data.
+Therefore, we revisit the $\bar{d}-\bar{u}$ asymmetry for collinear PDFs in $\chi$PT, using dimensional regularization instead of other regulators, to understand how to describe experiment without a cutoff parameter.
 In this analysis, we find that it is essential to restrict the fraction of longitudinal momentum carried by the pion in the proton to small values.
 We compare our collinear calculations for the asymmetry to the NuSea E866 \cite{NuSea:2001idv} and the SeaQuest E906 data \cite{FNALE906:2022xdu} and find excellent agreement.
 We then apply this prescription to the TMD hadronic distribution functions \cite{Copeland:2024wwm} and make predictions for a $\bar{d}-\bar{u}$ asymmetry in the proton's TMD PDFs.
 We compare our results against perturbative QCD (pQCD) calculations and find that $\chi$PT provides a suppression at large $\bv_T$ that pQCD cannot replicate.
 Finally, we explore the possibility that there are additional nonperturbative effects not described by the chiral theory and we illustrate how such effects would be distinguished from our calculations.

 We begin by revisiting the $\bar{d}-\bar{u}$ asymmetry for collinear PDFs in the proton.
 To study this observable, we will make use of the convolution formalism introduced in Ref. \cite{Chen:2001nb}.
 Generally, the collinear PDFs can be matched onto chiral operators using the following expression,